System64fumo/sysshell/README.md

 Either rewrite major sections of code with more up to date C++ practices/stuff or rewrite in pure C<br>
 Split/Handle shared code via a common library to reduce duplicate code<br>

+# License
+My software is typically licensed under the WTFPL license, Not a perfect license but it gets the job done.<br>
+I grant you permission to do practically anything with my software, All i ask in exchange is to be credited.<br>